looking-for-game/looking-for-game.github.io/index.md

 <p style="text-align: center"><i>Profile Page</i></p>
 ![](images/merged_pub_profile.png)
-When you click "Submit", your new profile will be saved to the LFG database and you will be redirected to your profile page, where you can see the information that you just inputted.
+When you click "Submit", your new profile will be saved to the LFG database and you will be redirected to your profile page, where you can see the information that you just entered.

-If at anytime you want to change your profile page information, just click the "Edit Profile" button located to the in the top-right of the menu bar.
+If at anytime you want to change your profile page information, just click the "Edit Profile" button located in the top-right of the menu bar.

 <p style="text-align: center"><i>Home Page</i></p>
 ![](images/merged_home_page.png)
-To see a quick overview of players currently online and the games they play, click on "LFG" logo in the top-left of the menu bar.
+To see a quick overview of players currently online and the games they play, click on "LFG" logo in the top-left of the menu bar to see the home page.
+This page presents a condensed listing of all the registered players and the games and gaming networks they use.

-If you want to learn more about a player, click on their avatar image to view their profile page.
+If you want to learn more about a specific player, click on their avatar image to view their profile page.

 <p style="text-align: center"><i>Search Page</i></p>
 ![](images/merged_search_page.png)
-You can also narrow your search by game using the "Search" page.
+You can also narrow your search by using the "Search" page.
 Select a game from the dropdown menu and click "Search" to see a list of LFG players who play that specific game.
 Click on a player's card to view their profile page.

 Click the "Logout" button at anytime and you will be returned to the landing page.